D4wnstar/aetherwisp/Statistical mechanics/Mathematics/Equipartition theorem.md

 The **equipartition theorem** is a result in statistical mechanics that equates the [[temperature]] of a [[Physical system|system]] to the average [[energy]] of its components.
-The name comes from the fact that at [[thermal equilibrium]], total system energy is equally divided among all its components, such as translational, rotational, elastic, etc..
+The name comes from the fact that at [[thermal equilibrium]] and sufficiently high temperatures, total system energy is equally divided among all its components, such as translational, rotational, elastic, etc..

 In the most general form, it states the following: